 The term “estate plan” covers a wide range of possible documents, and everyone’s estate plan is a little different.
 However, there’s a core set of documents that every estate plan should have.
-Here’s a rundown of the estate planning documents that our Reno estate planning attorney includes in all of our estate plans, as well as some optional documents that you might want to consider adding to your estate plan.
+Here’s a rundown of the estate planning documents that we generally include in all of our estate plans, as well as some optional documents that you might want to consider adding to your estate plan.

 Document #1: A Will